a-memme/snapchat_correlation_analysis/Regression_analysis/README.md

 The purpose of performing regression analyses on the following metrics was to provide supporting insight on their corresponding correlation coefficients, and to investigate whether sufficient linear/non-linear models could be built to accurately depict these relationships.

 **Notes**
-- regression was only performed on 2021-2022 Data in this circumstance
-    - due to data sample size
+- regression analyses is only displayed on those assessing 2021-2022 Data due to sample size and the repetitive nature of the process.
 - multiple regression was not performed due to multicolinearity of predictor variables (i.e those strongly correlated with UVs)

 ## Unique Completers